zechary28/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Add a client**

 **MSS**

+1. User requests to add a client and his details to the list
+2. AddressBook adds the person

+   Use case ends.

+**Extensions**

+* 1a.
+The given input is invalid
+    * 1a1.
+AddressBook shows an error message.

+      Use case resumes at step 1

+**Use case: Delete a client**

+**MSS**

-1. User requests to list persons
+1. User requests to list clients
-2. AddressBook shows a list of persons
+2. AddressBook shows a list of clients
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific client in the list
-4. AddressBook deletes the person
+4. AddressBook deletes the client

       Use case ends.

 **Extensions**